Board of Directors

 Jennifer Annaïs Pighin, Board Chair

-Jennifer is a visual artist and art educator in Prince George, BC.
-She is a proud member of the Lheidli T’enneh First Nation with Wet’suwet’en, French Canadian, and Italian ancestry.
+Jennifer is a visual artist and art educator in Lheidli Keyoh (Prince George, BC).
+She is a proud member of the Lheidli T’enneh First Nation with Wet’suwet’en, French, and Italian ancestry.

 Jennifer holds a BA in Visual Arts from Emily Carr, a Bachelor of Education - Specialization in Art from the University of British Columbia and a Masters in First Nations Studies from the University of Northern British Columbia.